 The international regulatory framework for banks, Basel III, includes requirements regarding regulatory capital, liquidity, leverage ratio and counterparty credit risk measurements.
 See further in "Description of the Issuer - Risk management framework".
-Within the European Union, the Basel III framework has been implemented in a legislative package known as CRD IV and CRR, later amended by CRD V, CRD VI, CRR II and CRR III.
+Within the European Union the Basel III framework has been implemented in a legislative package known as CRD IV and CRR, later amended by CRD V and CRR II.
 Following incorporation of the legislative package into the EEA Agreement, the package has been implemented into Icelandic law in steps.
-CRD IV, CRD V, CRR and CRR III have thus been implemented into Icelandic law.
-As of the date of this Base Prospectus, CRD VI and CRR III are expected to be incorporated into the EEA Agreement and subsequently implemented into Icelandic law.
-The Icelandic Central Bank Resolution Authority has approved a resolution plan for the Issuer and taken a decision on the Issuer's minimum requirement for own funds and eligible liabilities ("MREL"), in accordance with the Act No. 70/2020 on Resolution of Credit Institutions and Investment Firms, implementing Directive 2014/59/EU (the "Bank Recovery and Resolution Directive" or "BRRD").
+On 26 April 2022, the Icelandic Central Bank Resolution Authority approved a resolution plan for the Issuer and took a decision on the Issuer's minimum requirement for own funds and eligible liabilities ("MREL"), in accordance with the Act No. 70/2020 on Resolution of Credit Institutions and Investment Firms, implementing Directive 2014/59/EU (the "Bank Recovery and Resolution Directive" or "BRRD").
 As of the date of this Base Prospectus, the Issuer complies with its MREL requirements.

 Any failure by the Issuer to comply with its regulatory capital requirements or to comply with any other requirements introduced by regulators could result in intervention by regulators or the imposition of sanctions, which may have a material adverse effect on the Issuer's financial condition and results of operations and may also have other effects on the Issuer's financial performance and on the pricing of the Covered Bonds, both with or without the intervention by regulators or the imposition of sanctions.
-Changes under Basel III, CRD IV, CRD V, CRD VI, CRR, CRR II, CRR III, the BRRD and/or the related Icelandic law may impact the capital requirements in respect of the Covered Bonds and/or the liquidity and/or value of the Covered Bonds, and therefore may affect the incentives of investors to hold onto the Covered Bonds.
+Changes under Basel III, CRD IV, CRD V, CRR, CRR II, the BRRD and/or the related Icelandic law may impact the capital requirements in respect of the Covered Bonds and/or the liquidity and/or value of the Covered Bonds, and therefore may affect the incentives of investors to hold onto the Covered Bonds.
 Therefore, prospective investors in the Covered Bonds should consult their own advisers as to the consequences of the implementation of the relevant legal measures in Iceland.